Diottoo/GTMLS-2025/README.md

 # Geometry & Topology in Machine Learning Seminar
 **Summer 2025**

 This is a learning seminar on **geometry and topology in machine learning** in Summer 2025.
 The seminar runs from the week of **June 9th - June 13th** and to the week of **August 18th - August 22nd**.
 For more details, please see the (original) [syllabus](syllabus.pdf).
+Note that the contents listed in the syllabus is out-dated, please see the section below for the accurate contents covered.

 ## 🗓️ Tentative Schedule

 ### Minicourse
 From June 9th to June 30th 2025, we ran a 6-lecture minicourse on **geometric deep learning** focusing on two themes - (A) Groups and Representations, and (B) Manifolds.
 We followed the schedule below:
 ### Part A: Groups and Representations
-- [Lecture 1](lectures/lecture_1.pdf) (June 9th) | Soft introduction to machine learning, neural networks, convolutional and graph neural networks, with an eye towards geometry and topology.
+- [Lecture 1](lectures/lecture_1.pdf) (June 9th, By Mattie) | Soft introduction to machine learning, neural networks, convolutional and graph neural networks, with an eye towards geometry and topology.
-- [Lecture 2](lectures/lecture_2.pdf) (June 13rd) | Introduction to groups, representations, vector bundles, principle G-bundles, gauge theory.
+- [Lecture 2](lectures/lecture_2.pdf) (June 13rd, By Daiyuan) | Introduction to groups, representations, vector bundles, principle G-bundles, gauge theory.
-- [Lecture 3](lectures/lecture_3.pdf) (June 16th) | Equivariant and convolutional neural networks on homogeneous spaces and examples.
+- [Lecture 3](lectures/lecture_3.pdf) (June 16th, By Mattie) | Equivariant and convolutional neural networks on homogeneous spaces and examples.

 ### Part B: Manifolds
-- [Lecture 4](lectures/lecture_4.pdf) (June 20th) | Introduction to differentiable manifolds.
+- [Lecture 4](lectures/lecture_4.pdf) (June 20th, By Matthew and Mattie) | Introduction to differentiable manifolds.
 Tangent and cotangent spaces/bundles, normal bundles, smooth maps, regular value theorem, Lie groups and Lie algebras, boundary and orientations.
-- [Lecture 5](lectures/lecture_5.pdf) (June 23rd) | Introduction to Riemannian manifolds, constructing feature spaces in Coordinate-Independent CNNs, gauge theory and G-structures, Mobius Band CNN as an example. ([Annotated version](lectures/lecture_5_annotated.pdf))
+- [Lecture 5](lectures/lecture_5.pdf) (June 23rd, By Mattie) | Introduction to Riemannian manifolds, constructing feature spaces in Coordinate-Independent CNNs, gauge theory and G-structures, Mobius Band CNN as an example. ([Annotated version](lectures/lecture_5_annotated.pdf))
-- [Lecture 6](lectures/lecture_6.pdf) (June 30th) | ore on Coordinate-Independent CNNs: Convolutions and Isometry.
+- [Lecture 6](lectures/lecture_6.pdf) (June 30th, By Daiyuan and Mattie) | ore on Coordinate-Independent CNNs: Convolutions and Isometry.
 1x1 GM-convolutions, Kernel Field Transformations, and GM-convolutions, Isometry Equivariance.

 The main reference for **Part A** is
 ```